This sweet tamale recipe is brimming with raspberry goodness in both the masa dough and the filling for a burst of sunshine in every bite.

 - With mixer, cream butter and sugar until smooth.
 Mix in vanilla extract.

-- Mix in 1/3 of masa harina mixture with 1/3 of milk until blended.
+- Into butter and sugar mixture, mix in ⅓ of masa harina mixture with ⅓ of milk until blended.
 Repeat until all the masa harina mixture and milk have been blended well.

 - If desired, add red food coloring to tint the mixture.
 For point of reference, there is no food coloring in the tamales shown.